-The absence of additional Nor98 scrapie cases in the flocks this year as well as previous years, suggests that Nor98 scrapie is, if contagious at all, less contagious than classical scrapie.
-This is supported by a casecontrol study on Nor98 scrapie in Norwegian sheep flocks, where animal-to-animal contact or movement of sheep between sheep flocks were not found as risk factors for Nor98 scrapie (6).
+In one positive Nor98 scrapie flock this year had also one sheep positive for Nor98 scrapie in 2009.
+This is found in one sheep flock previously.
+This suggests that Nor98 scrapie is, if contagious at all, less contagious than classical scrapie.
+This is supported by a case-control study on Nor98 scrapie in Norwegian sheep flocks, where animal-to-animal contact or movement of sheep between sheep flocks were not found as risk factors for Nor98 scrapie (6).

-The sheep were between three and eight years old, which are in agreement with the result from previous years with the mean age being six years (Table 2).
+The sheep were between five and eight years old, which are in agreement with the result from previous years with the mean age being six years (Table 2).

-The Nor98 scrapie cases detected in 2009 were located in nine different counties; in all of them the disease had previously been diagnosed.
+The Nor98 scrapie cases detected in 2010 were located in five different counties; in all of them the disease had previously been diagnosed.
 Nor98 scrapie cases have been found in most parts of Norway, in 14 of 19 counties.
 In contrast, the classical form of scrapie, has been detected only in the western part of Norway (3 counties) and in Nordland County (Figure 4).

-The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2008; however most estimates have been within the confidence intervals (Figure 2 and Figure 3) (1).
+The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2010; however most estimates have been within the confidence intervals (Figure 2 and Figure 3) (1).
 The results from the surveillance programmes indicate that the prevalence of Nor98 scrapie in the sheep population has not changed since the start of the programme.